ibm-cloud-docs/apps/tutorials/tutorial_web.md

 Enabling a toolchain creates a team-based development environment for your app.
 When you create a toolchain, the app service creates a Git repository, where you can view source code, clone your app, and create and manage issues.
 You also have access to a dedicated Git lab environment and a continuous delivery pipeline.
 They're customized to the deployment target that you select, whether it's [Kubernetes](/docs/containers?topic=containers-getting-started), [Cloud Foundry](/docs/cloud-foundry-public?topic=cloud-foundry-public-about-cf), [{{site.data.keyword.cfee_full_notm}}](/docs/cloud-foundry?topic=cloud-foundry-about), or [Virtual Server (VSI)](/docs/vsi?topic=virtual-servers-getting-started-tutorial).

-Continuous delivery is enabled for some applications.
+Continuous delivery is enabled for some apps.
 You can enable continuous delivery to automate builds, tests, and deployments through the Delivery Pipeline and GitHub.

 Click **Configure continuous delivery** on the **App details** page, select a deployment target, and click **Create**. {{site.data.keyword.cloud_notm}} automatically creates an open toolchain complete with a Git repository and continuous delivery pipeline.